 - So God chose Israel and He blessed them.
 He gave them the land of Canaan.
 They were blessed above all the other people on the earth.

-- So it’s possible to LOOK like a good Christian.
+- So it’s possible to look like a good Christian.
 But looks can be deceiving.
-A true Christian must bear fruit.
+According to the words of Jesus, a true Christian must bear fruit.